mrstefangrimm/SmartCardChanger/Instructable/Instructable.md

 The material costs are approximately $120.

 ## Supplies

+**Mechanical Structure**

-- HID  Omnikey USB smart cards reader/writer, version 3021
+- 1 HID  Omnikey USB smart cards reader/writer, version 3021
+- 1 Adafruit Feather 32u4 Bluefruit LE
+- 2 PDI-9180MG micro servo motor
-- basswood sheets, 4 mm
+- 2 basswood sheets, 4 mm thick, DIN A3
+- 1 prototyping board, approximately 10 cm x 20 cm
+- 1 cardboard, DIN A4
+- 4 felt mats with 20 mm diameter
+- anti-static foam, approximately 7 cm x 7 cm
+- 5 hex screws M6 x 18 mm
+- 5 wing nuts M6
+- 24 screws M2 x 10 mm
+- 12 screws M2 x 16 mm

+**Control Module**

+- 3 LEDs in different colors
+ - 3 resistors 100 ohm
+ - male headers with 32 pins
+ - female headers for 8 pins
+ - 1 power connector for 5V DC

+**Overload Protection Module**

+ - 1 step-up converter.
+This is required because the transistor requires 5 VDC and the Adafruit feather provides 3.3 VDC
+ - 1 transistor IRF520 (or similar)
+ - 2 ACS712 current measurement modules
+ - 1 female header for 8 pins the overload protection module

-## Step 1: Platform
+## Step 1: Basic Structure

 ![SCC-Assemble1-Base](.\SCC-Assemble1-Base.jpg)

 ![SCC-Assembled1-Base](.\SCC-Assembled1-Base.jpg)

-The platform is the structural base of the carriage and the rotator, which are assembled in separate steps.
+The basic structure is the structural base of the carriage and the rotator, which are assembled in separate steps.

 On the left side in the image are the rails for the carriage.
 The the right side are two cylinders on which the rotation platform is mounted.